IMU-Group/HDLayout/README.md

 ![HDLayout design](assets/pipeline.jpg?raw=true)

 The **HDLayout** outperforms several strong baselines in a variety of scenarios both qualitatively and quantitatively, yielding state-of-the-art performances on arbitrarily shaped visual text generation.
-It has been trained on a [dataset](https://drive.google.com/drive/folders/1kNas4WF7FscC43Lw-AV-BrhrKjZ3h0UK?usp=sharing) of 2,749 training data and 813 test data, and has strong zero-shot performance on a variety of segmentation tasks.
+It has been trained on a [dataset](https://drive.google.com/drive/folders/1kNas4WF7FscC43Lw-AV-BrhrKjZ3h0UK?usp=sharing) of 2,749 training data and 813 test data.

 ## Installation